Famous Movie Scenes Without the Green Screen Magic main image

 “Game of Thrones” - After

-When it all comes together, you would never know that the only real things in these scenes were the people and a few stairs.
+When it all comes together, you would never know that the only real things in these scenes are the people and a few stairs.
 CGI takes these modest play-fight scenes and turns them into lifelike depictions of the hardcore blood, sweat, and tears the characters are expressing throughout the story.

 Image via Reddit